 Bio Ethanol Fuel and Gel Fuel, the Differences

-The differences between bio ethanol fuel and gel fuel can include properties like the viscosity, the colour, smell, how it is to be used, how it burns, where it should be used and also the emissions that can be generated from the fuel.
+As stated above both fuel sources are alcohol based.
+The differences between bio ethanol fuel and gel fuel can also include properties like the viscosity, the colour, smell, how it is to be used, how it burns, where it should be used, inside or outside and also the emissions that can be generated from the fuel.

 Bio-ethanol fireplace fuel tends to be sold as a clear liquid.
 This means that it looks a lot like water.
 Gel fuel is typically sold as a yellow fuel however there are some cans that contain coloured fuel like blue or green gel fuel that are sold.

 All Bio-ethanol Fuel types have a smell it is generally not noticeable however in some environments the smell may be noticed by some people than others.

 Type of Burner